In this section:

-Tell me about your nanny and the things that you think I should know about her.
+Tell me about your nanny and the things that you think I should know about them.

-What was the date (month/year) she started working for you?
+What was the date (month/year) they started working for you?
 (Cross-check this with the nanny's work history form)

-- How many of her references did you check before you hired her?
+How many of their references did you check before you hired them?
 (Note the names of the other references and double check these).

-- Did she ever work nights for you?
+Did they ever work nights for you?
 Travel with you?
 Do weekends for you?
-(If not, you can ask, “Do you think she would be open to it?”)
+(If not, you can ask, “Do you think they would be open to it?”)

-How many vacation days did she get?
-Did you give her vacation of her own choosing?
+How many vacation days did they get?
+Did you give them vacation of their own choosing?
 Were there any issues about vacation or time off that were uncomfortable or had to be negotiated?
 (If the nanny is used to getting 5 weeks off and you’re offering only 2 you need to know.)

 Work Situation and Philosophy

-- Were you at home when she was caring for your children or were you gone?
+Were you at home when they were caring for your children or were you gone?
 How often?
 How was that situation?
 (Probe this specifically if you plan on working from home as some nannies work better than others with parents around).

-- Did you feel the nanny supported your wishes on things like sleeping, eating, and discipline?
-How did she communicate (or not communicate) this?
+Did you feel the nanny supported your wishes on things like sleeping, eating, and discipline?
+How did they communicate (or not communicate) this?

-- What was she like as a person?
+What were they like as a person?
 For example, was she warm, strict, upbeat, or energetic?
 Quiet, patient, outspoken?
 What worked/didn’t work about these traits?

-What did you see as her strengths?
+What did you see as their strengths?
 Weaknesses?

-- Would you describe her as a hard worker?
+Would you describe them as a hard worker?
 Neat?
 Active?
 Structured?
-Did she ever go above and beyond what was required of her without being asked?
+Did they ever go above and beyond what was required of them without being asked?

-- Does she have children?
+Do they have children?
 How many and what are their ages?
-What is her family like?
-Have you met any of her family members?
+What is their family like?
+Have you met any of their family members?

-- Does she have nanny friends she hangs out with?
+Do they have nanny friends they hang out with?
 Do they ever meet/hang out at your place?
 Has this ever been an issue?

-- What additional duties did she perform for your family?
-Did she do any cleaning or errands?
+What additional duties did they perform for your family?
+Did they do any cleaning or errands?
 Laundry?
 Dishes?
-Were these part of her regular duties or did she only do these things once in a while?
+Were these part of their regular duties or did they only do these things once in a while?

 (NOTE: Only 28% of people on the 2008 Nanny Survey agreed with the statement, “I feel 100% confident that our nanny would know exactly what to do in case of an emergency situation.”
 Figure this out with the reference.)

-Did you ever feel like she made a decision that wasn’t 100% safe for your family?
+Did you ever feel like they made a decision that wasn’t 100% safe for your family?

-- Did she ever have to react quickly to a medical problem or other issue?
+Did they ever have to react quickly to a medical problem or other issue?
 How did that go?

 Having it in Writing

-- Did you do a background check on your nanny?
+Did you do a background check on your nanny?
 Did you find anything or nothing?
-Is she authorized to work in the U.S.?
+Are they authorized to work in the U.S.?

-- Did she ever bring the kids home later than you expected?
+Did they ever bring the kids home later than you expected?
 Why?

-- Do you think you will stay in touch with her after she stops working for you?
+Do you think you will stay in touch with them after they stop working for you?

-Will you invite her to your child(ren)'s birthday parties in the future?
+Will you invite them to your child(ren)'s birthday parties in the future?

 Final Wrap Up